Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: Algorithmic Analysis

 \subsection{Head Tracking on Cchead dataset}

-In this section, we evaluate and compare recent SOTA multiple object tracking algorithms \citep{web-link7} on our Cchead dataset.
-For instance, Bytetrack \citep{BS6-WOS:000904116000001} is a two-stage tracking algorithm (SDE): it first detects the object boxes in each frame, dividing them into high-score and low-score boxes, and retains the high-score boxes while designing rules to recover tracking trajectories for the low-score boxes.
-In data association, Bytetrack uses Kalman filtering to predict the trajectory of the next frame, and then utilizes IoU between the predicted boxes and the detection boxes for similarity matching.
+In this section, we train and compare recent SOTA multiple object tracking models \citep{weblink7} on our Cchead dataset.
+For instance, Bytetrack \citep{BS6-WOS:000904116000001} is a two-stage tracking algorithm (SDE): it first detects the object boxes in each frame, dividing them into two classes: high-confidence and low-confidence boxes, and retains the high-confidence boxes while designing rules to recover tracking trajectories for the low-confidence boxes.
+In data association, Bytetrack employs Kalman filtering to estimate the future moving trajectory, and then utilizes IoU to compute similarity matching.
 Both FairMOT \citep{BS6-WOS:000692902100001} and JDE \citep{BS6-INSPEC:20258751} are one-step tracking algorithm (JDE).
 FairMOT utilizes an encoder-decoder structure to simultaneously perform object detection and ReID tasks.
 FairMOT uses the ResNet-34 backbone network and CenterNet as the detector.
 FairMOT considers ReID feature extraction as a classification task and adds this ReID branch from the CenterNet.

-The compared results on the testset are shown in Table~\ref{sotaTRACK}.
+The results compared in the test set are in Table~\ref{sotaTRACK}.
 We follow the standard evaluation metrics from \citep{web-link8}.
-The hyperparameter settings of MOT algorithms are based on the default parameters described in their papers.
-We follow the same training strategy for Fairmot as MIFN.
-In particular, We apply Ctfocal, L1 and GIOU loss function for detection task.
-Besides, we apply Crossentropyloss function for ReID task.
-The MIFN model is trained by the Momentum optimizer for 30 epochs.
+To make the comparison fair, we adopt the same strategy for traning Fairmot and MDFN.
+In particular, We apply Heatmap, Offset and Size loss functions for the detection task and Crossentropy loss function for the ReID task.

+We train the MDFN model using the Momentum optimizer for 30 epochs.
 The learning rate is $5^{-3}$ and decline to $5^{-4}$ and $5^{-5}$ in 15th and 22nd epoch.
-The ReID network contains 2 convolutional layers.
+The ReID network contains two convolutional layers.

 Apart from JDE and Bytetrack, existing other algorithms perform closely.
-Our MIFN significantly outperform SOTA MOT algorithms, achieving a 76.7 MOTA.
-Our MIFN is based on the SOTA Fairmot algorithm with a 5.9 IDF improvement.
+Our MDFN significantly outperforms SOTA MOT algorithms, achieving a 76.7 MOTA.
+Our MDFN is based on the SOTA Fairmot algorithm with a 5.9 ID F1 score (IDF1) improvement.
 We do not need external sensors.
 Moreover, We improve over the SOTA algorithm by a nontrivial margin in the highly competitive benchmark.